Fernandez v. California: Case background

-When police arrived at Fernandez's apartment, they believed a suspect in a gang-related assault had just entered.
-While approaching the apartment they heard screaming and fighting occurring inside.
-Police knocked on the apartment's door, which was answered by Fernandez's bloodied girlfriend.
-Believing that Fernandez may have assaulted his girlfriend, police attempted to separate the two.
-Fernandez refused to follow the police's directive to step away from his girlfriend and yelled "You don't have a right to come in here.
-I know my rights."
-The officers soon realized that Fernandez was the suspect in the gang-related assault and arrested him for that crime.
-About an hour later the police came back to ask Fernandez's girlfriend for consent to search the apartment, which she gave.
-Fernandez later challenged the lawfulness of this third-party consent.
-Counsel to Fernandez were attorneys Jeff Fischer and Gerald Peters.
+When police arrived at Fernandez’s apartment, they believed a suspect in a gang-related assault had just entered.
+While approaching the apartment, they heard screaming and fighting inside.
+Police knocked on the door, which was answered by Fernandez’s bloodied girlfriend.
+Suspecting domestic violence, officers attempted to separate the two.
+Fernandez refused, shouting, “You don’t have a right to come in here.
+I know my rights.”
+The officers soon realized that Fernandez was the assault suspect and arrested him.

+About an hour later the police returned and obtained the girlfriend’s consent to search the apartment, which she gave.
+Fernandez later challenged the validity of this third-party consent.
+Counsel for Fernandez were attorneys Jeff Fisher and Gerald Peters.

 Supreme Court decision

 By a vote of six to three, the Court ruled that the search which followed the arrest of defendant Fernandez did not violate the Constitution, because Fernandez was no longer physically there and had been removed for fair reasons.
 Respect for the girlfriend's independent voluntary consent requires that it be honored.
 The three dissenting judges argued that the girlfriend had been pressured into consenting, and that police should have gotten a search warrant once they knew Fernandez objected to the search.